curvegrid/go-ethereum-wiki/Higher-Level-Language-(Mutan).md

 The following keywords are reserved and may not be used at identifiers
 ```
-this if else return exit for
+this if else return exit for asm
 ```

 ### Operators and delimiters